open-telemetry/opentelemetry-collector-contrib/docs/operators/time_parser.md

 ## `time_parser` operator

-The `time_parser` operator sets the timestamp on an entry by parsing a value from the record.
+The `time_parser` operator sets the timestamp on an entry by parsing a value from the body.

 ### Configuration Fields